Identification, Images, & Information

 Remarks

-Imported to the US from Australia in 1891 to control citrus mealybugs in California.
+Imported from Australia in 1891 to control citrus mealybugs in California.
 Widely used for control of citrus and long-tailed mealybugs, soft scales and related pests.
-Will not survive cold winters, so it is mostly used in greenhouses or mild-winter areas, or has to be introduced annually.
+Will not survive cold winters, so mostly used in greenhouses or mild-winter areas, elsewhere has to be released annually.

 See Also